-Addiction is a widespread problem in the United States, impacting the lives of people from all demographics, backgrounds, and income levels.
-Unfortunately, some of the common misconceptions about substance abuse present very real obstacles to those in need of substance abuse treatment.
+Addiction is a widespread problem in the United States, impacting people from all demographics, backgrounds, and income levels.
+Unfortunately, some common misconceptions about substance abuse present very real obstacles to those in need of treatment.
 Education is the first step toward recovery from substance abuse, and this journey is different for everyone.

 Learning To Recognize Addiction

 When most Americans imagine a person struggling with addiction they tend to refer to common tropes of disorganized people whose lives are in shambles.
 In reality, many people struggling with addiction display perfectly normal lives.
 They keep their jobs and may even perform very well in them, pay their bills on time, and appear to be happy, well-adjusted people on the surface.
 However, they maintain a substance abuse problem hidden from the rest of the world.
 In many cases, this type of high-functioning substance abuse does not last long.
 Some may maintain these habits for several years while others will start down the path of high-functioning substance abuse and quickly spiral out of control.

 Education can help these individuals realize the gravity of their situations.
 The first step in recovery from addiction is acknowledging the problem exists, and many people struggle to overcome common misconceptions about substance abuse, believing their situations are not as dire as they truly are.